remix-run/remix/docs/tutorials/jokes.md

 Great!
 Next let's handle the `/jokes` route.

-💿 Create a new route at `app/routes/jokes.tsx` (keep in mind that this will be a parent route, so you'll want to use an `<Outlet />` route as well).
+💿 Create a new route at `app/routes/jokes.tsx` (keep in mind that this will be a parent route, so you'll want to use `<Outlet />` again).

 <details>